fdb/slarg-website/content/research-week-activities/2025-06-26-walking-the-euphrates-water-resistance-of-the-euphrates-and-the-marshes.md

 This session weaves conversation, sound, and video into shared reflections on the poetics and politics of the Euphrates and the marshes, tracing currents of memory, struggle and relation.

-Open for all, we look forward to welcome you.
+Open for all, we look forward to welcoming you.

 <!--EndFragment-->